TheNuttyMaker/solv-omdb-app/README.md

 # SolvOmdbApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.

-You can see the demo from this [Stackblitz Link](https://stackblitz.com/github/TheNuttyMaker/solv-omdb-app)
+You can see the demo from [Stackblitz Demo Link](https://vbwimxmgq.github.stackblitz.io/dashboard) and Demo with editor mode from [Stackblitz Editor Mode](https://stackblitz.com/github/TheNuttyMaker/solv-omdb-app)

 ## Development server